SBCConnect/documentation/docs/README.md

 SBCConnect.com.au is a website designed to document the platforms connection requirements between the Session Border Controllers into the Microsoft Teams Phone system.

+> <i class="fas fa-exclamation-triangle"></i> This website is designed to be viewed from https://sbcconnect.com.au and not from GitHub Directly.
+Certain parts of the website will not render when viewing on the GitHub platform.

 ## Teams Platform Documentation